XORBKPT/Encryption-Pico-Compile/README.md

 3. **Build and Test:**
    - Follow the README’s build instructions.
    - Test with sample inputs to verify encryption output matches between versions.

-This setup provides a comprehensive learning tool, bridging high-level programming with low-level